AvinashCentiro/EshopMicroService/src/BasketServiceREADME.txt

 Step 2: Create Models for this Microservice
-Step 3: Create Folder for BasketEndPoints with proper naming like GetBasket,DeleteBansket,..etc Step 4: Add Endpoint and handler class files using Mediator
+Step 3: Create Folder for BasketEndPoints with proper naming like GetBasket,DeleteBansket,..etc Step 4: Add Endpoint and handler class files using Mediator Step 5: Add dependencies like mediator,Carten in program.cs